 So in short, you should attend WomEncourage 2015 if you are interested in:

-1. building your support network: meeting female students, academicians, technology evangelists and
+1. building your support network: meeting female students, academicians, technology evangelists and researchers.

 2. learning new research ideas and widening your research domains.